 Knowledge and skills

-Two freely selectable modules in which you can deepen your knowledge (e.g. climate change, permaculture, diversity) or learn methods (e.g. design thinking, climate accounting, systems thinking).
+The two elective modules allow you to acquire specific background knowledge for your sustainability project (e.g. climate change, permaculture, diversity) or learn methods that are helpful for implementation (e.g. design thinking, climate accounting, systems thinking).

-The following conditions must be met in order to have your project credited for the sustainability certificate:
+The following conditions must be met in order for your project to be recognised for the sustainability certificate:

 - The project should deal with an interdisciplinary problem.

-- Your individual effort for the project should be about 100 hours.
+- Your individual workload for the project should be approx. 100 hours.